 Computer Information Systems at St. Scholastica is an innovative alternative to the computer science programs offered at many colleges and universities.
 Students learn current and emerging computer technologies and the means to apply these system technologies in solving organizational problems.

 St. Scholastica's Finance program can be divided into the study of three areas: Financial Management, or the the study of how businesses manage money; financial markets and institutions, or the study of money markets and capital markets; and investment, or the study of the techniques used to manage portfolios and provide financial planning.

-The goal of the Management program at St. Scholastica is to prepare students for managerial careers in a wide range of organizations.
-The major emphasizes the human dimensions of management and teaches students how to apply theoretical concepts to the solution of real-world problems.
+The goal of the business management program at St. Scholastica is to prepare students for managerial careers in a wide range of organizations.
+The major emphasizes the human dimensions of business management and teaches students how to apply theoretical concepts to the solution of real-world problems.